Richard Strozzi-Heckler: Career

 In 1986, he moved to rural Sonoma County, California outside of Petaluma, and developed a methodology, Strozzi Somatics, aimed at reproducing the outcomes of the US Army project with individuals and civilian organizations.

-Strozzi Somatics has been employed in various forms to groups around the world and helped design and implement the Marine Corps Martial Arts Program.
+Strozzi-Heckler helped design and implement the Marine Corps Martial Arts Program.

 Beliefs

 Pointing out the relationship of thoughts and mood to an individual's body (e.g., posture, facial expression, tone of voice), Strozzi-Heckler has said that congruency between these elements and a person's words is a primary characteristic of effective leaders.
 He asserts that this characteristic can be practiced and improved as reliably as practicing and improving one's skill in a martial art or with a musical instrument.

 The Strozzi Somatics methodology involves eliciting an individual or organization's defining values and introducing practices that combine conceptual understanding with physical activity in a way that is intended to produce an increase in behavioral traits that are in accordance with those values.
 Many of these practices are based on aikido movements or principles.

 In addition to corporate and military leadership, Strozzi Somatics have been applied to law enforcement, corrections, professional and Olympic athletics, education, politics, social justice, and health.